-Go and find your passport, take a photo or photocopy the page with your photo on it and email it to yourself and someone you trust, preferably a family member.
-You can also print a copy of the photo and store it somewhere quite separate to your passport.
-If you are overseas when your passport is lost or stolen then this photocopy could help you out of some sticky situations.
+Before you set off on your trip, take a photo or photocopy of the main page of your passport, which has your photo and details.
+Email this to yourself and someone you trust, preferably a family member.
+Consider printing off a couple of copies to keep in your luggage too.
+If you are overseas when your passport is lost or stolen, then a photocopy could help you out of some sticky situations.

 If you are in Australia